keul/KezMenu/kezmenu/docs/README.txt

    >>> def option1():
    ...     global option_selected
    ...     option_selected = 1
-   >>> menu.options = ( ["First option!", option1], )
+   >>> menu.options = ( {'label': 'First option!', 'callable': option1}, )

-As you can see the options attribute must be a tuple of couples.
-Those couples will be composed by the label to use and a callable object to be executed when the menu item is selected.
+As you can see the options member must be a tuple of dictionary.
+Those dict must contains (at least) the 'label' and 'callable' parameter; other paramter can be specified for advanced use (see EFFECTS.txt).

+The 'label' is the string to be draw for the menu option, and the 'callable' is the function, object, method, ... to be call on selection.

    >>> drawMenu()
    >>> waitForUserAction("Our first option!")